vedantt21/nos3-mantle/docs/wiki/Scenario_Fault_Science.md

 ---
 ### Triggering a Simiulated Fault with the Sample Device

-* Now, you can wait until your Spacecraft is orbiting over North America Which will enable the sample device or you can enable it manually if you would like to speed up this Scenario Walkthrough.
+* Now, you can wait until your Spacecraft is orbiting over North America, which will enable the sample device, or you can enable it manually if you would like to speed up this Scenario Walkthrough.

 ![Sample Enable](./_static/scenario_fault_sample/sample_enable.png)